 Although VF is the most common rhythm in cardiac arrest, it is not the only one.
 The AED will only shock VF or VT (ventricular tachycardia), which is a very weak but fast heart rhythm.
 There are other heart rhythms associated with SCA that are not treated with defibrillation shocks.
 A "No Shock Advised" message doesn't mean the victim's heart rhythm is back to normal.

 I shocked a woman in SCA within minutes after she collapsed.
 I hear later that she did not survive.
 Did I do something wrong?

-Unfortunately, because of other underlying medical or heart problems, not all victims of SCA who are in VF will survive even if defibrillation is done promptly & correctly.
+Unfortunately, because of other underlying medical or heart problems, a victim of SCA who is in VF may not survive even if defibrillation is done promptly and correctly.

 What if I don't perform all the steps of CPR and defibrillation perfectly?

-SCA is a high stress situation.
+Treating SCA is a high stress situation.
 Even experienced health care providers do not do everything perfectly.
-In SCA, performing CPR and using an AED can only help the victim.
+During SCA, performing CPR and using an AED can only help the victim.

 What if I'm not certain whether or not I need to use an AED?